-HandEyeStudio is a small one-person studio in Olympia, Washington.
+HandEyeStudio is a small one-person studio in Olympia (technically, it’s Tumwater), Washington.
 After a start in advertising during my early twenties, I moved out west to attend The Evergreen State College.
-Twenty-three years later, I find myself settled in this charming, rainy capital city at the tip of the Puget Sound.
+Twenty-four years later, I find myself settled in this charming, rainy capital city at the tip of the Puget Sound.

 “Old School” is the way I was taught by my dad and art teachers.
 There were no computers.
 Everything I created required my X-Acto knife and Rapidograph pens.
 I learned to become an artist first.
 Design was through study and trial and error.
 There were no templates.
 I had to learn skill and precision.
 I am grateful for the experience.